 If you get a feeling that how to play Fantasy Premier League has actually a quite easy answer, you are not mistaken.
 All you need to do is pick 15 Premier League players and see how they perform.
 The fun part is that anyone can beat anyone in FPL!
 Even if you are a complete newbie, you might get lucky and pick some players even the gurus missed.

 The actual game play is not difficult, which is why FPL is also so popular.
 But even finishing in the top 100.000 is one hell of a task!
 The world is full of fantasy enthusiasts, who spend endless hours analyzing the players.
 This game is easy to play, but you’ll see how difficult it is to be at the top after a full season.

 You probably want to play against your friends or maybe against other managers in your country.
 Go to the Leagues tab to join leagues or create your own.
 Twitter is a good source for leagues.
 You can make a post or follow others with the hashtag #FPL.
 There’s lots of discussion going on every day.

 You can also check the All FPL tips page at our website.
 From there you’ll find lots of useful websites, who usually have their own FPL leagues created as well.

 The Status tab a.k.a FPL front page offers also interesting information.
 You can see what other FPL managers are transferring in and out.
 The page shows also the best teams in the game and the latest injuries and suspensions.

 You’ll find all relevant player stats from the Statistics tab.
 The Scout tab gives you player tips.
 If you are unsure of any of the rules, look at the Help page.

 If you want to take your team to the next level, go back to our FPL guide and keep reading.
-There are useful strategy hints and tips how to find the best player for each position.
-Finally, we’ll show you how the daily fantasy football works.
+There are useful strategy hints and tips for how to play fantasy premier league and how to find the best player for each position.
+Finally, we’ll show you how daily fantasy football works.
 That is for players, who want to earn cash with their Premier League knowledge.